Olympians competing in next summer’s Games in Tokyo have been ranked in order of how likely they are to get sunburn.

 Of all outdoor sports, hockey, tennis, golf, cycling and volleyball showed significant potential for high sunburn exposure.

-With Great Britain women playing fewer events in Asian than the men, the women’s side will travel to Tokyo this summer “to understand better how different athletes respond to the heat and humidity”.
+With Great Britain women playing fewer events in Asia than the men, the women’s side will travel to Tokyo this summer “to understand better how different athletes respond to the heat and humidity”.

 Sam Bradley, EIS Head of Performance Support for GB Hockey, said, “Delivering in the heat and humidity of Tokyo is an opportunity we are really looking forward to, and this has been a key focus for the EIS, BOA and indeed the UK high performance system for some time already.